SMC242/CodingDND/README.md

-This BetterDiscord plugin will set your status to Do Not Disturb when you start an IDE
+This BetterDiscord plugin will set your status to Do Not Disturb when you start an IDE.
+You must install `process-list` via NPM to use this plugin

 ### Iteration 1